 No matter how often you brush and floss, regular dental visits are still necessary.
-Your dentist in Webster can do so much in preventing dental disease and making sure your mouth stays healthy for a lifetime.
+Your dentist in Webster, TX can do so much in preventing dental disease and making sure your mouth stays healthy for a lifetime.
 Local anesthetic has made procedures virtually pain-free, but millions of people are still afraid of the dentist.
 Many even postpone necessary dental care due to fear.

 If you are terrified of dental work, Dr. Das has great news for you.
 He offers sedation dentistry so you can get treated comfortably.
 Sedation is the use of medication to help patients relax during their appointment.
 Sedatives can be administered through a small mask placed over your nose (nitrous oxide), taken by mouth (oral sedation), or injected through IV (IV sedation or general anesthesia).